danieldotwav/Orthogonal-Coordinate-System-Distance-Calculator/README.md

 # Orthogonal-Coordinate-System-Distance-Calculator
 This C++ program calculates the distance between two points represented by their coordinates in a Cartesian plane.
-It demonstrates operator overloading for addition and equality, allowing you to perform point operations seamlessly.

 ## **Features**
 -Point Class: Define points with x and y coordinates.